Philippine Trademarks: Benefits, Rights, Registration and Maintenance

 Lastly, a trade name can also designate, identify, or distinguish an enterprise from other enterprises.

-What can be registered as a mark in the Philippines?
+What can be registered as a Philippine Trademark?

 A Mark can be registered based on its composition